top of page

 Weevil Alcidodes ocellatus, taken in focus stacking with 100 individual images, sharp from front to back and in such high resolution that the image can easily be printed with an edge length of two meters

-At magnification scales of 10 x or 20 x with microscope objectives, it can easily be 150 or 200 to 300 images, sometimes even more.
-In this case, it is highly advisable to use a motorized system with a control unit.
-But there are also simple complete solutions for this.
+At magnifications of 10x or 20x with microscope lenses, it can easily be 150 or 200 to 300 images, sometimes even more.
+In this case, it is very advisable to carry out the whole process motorically, with a control unit.
+But there are technical solutions for this too.

 A stable base is essential for working with large image scales.
-A second monitor, on the other hand, is not normally necessary; the right-hand monitor facilitates object placement under visual control, while the left-hand monitor helps to operate the control unit.
+A second monitor, however, is usually not necessary; here the right one makes it easier to place objects under visual control, while the left one helps with operating the control unit.

 Focus stacking on the microscope

-However, microscope objectives can also be used for focus stacking without a special rail setup and linear stage – namely on the microscope.
+However, microscope objectives can also be used for focus stacking without a special rail setup and linear stage - namely on a microscope.
 This makes this photographic technique highly interesting for science, as research and publications are constantly being carried out in medicine, biology and other fields, and photos are needed for this.
 The tiny depth of field has always been a problem with such image documents, but fantastic microscope photos with endless depth of field can now be produced with focus stacking.
-You can simply work manually with the fine focus knob and achieve excellent results.
-I even have my microscope – an Orthoplan from Leitz – equipped with a motor drive that I can program precisely via a control unit to produce fully automatic image series, as this is even more convenient and also better at high magnifications.
+You can simply work manually with the fine adjustment and achieve excellent results this way.
+However, I have equipped one of my microscopes - an Orthoplan from Leitz - with a motor drive that I can program precisely via a control unit to produce fully automatic image series, as this is even more convenient and also better at high magnifications.

-Leitz microscope with self-built motor drive based on the stackshot control unit (Cognisys) for automatized creation of focus stacking image series
+Leitz routine microscope with self-built motor drive based on the Stackshot control unit (Cognisys) for automatic creation of focus stacking images

-Section of a botanical staining preparation (Clematis stem, cross-section, 50x, oil immersion, cropped); on the left a single image showing the shallow depth of field, on the right a focus stacking image created from numerous individual images, with depth of field over the entire image
+Detail from a botanical stain preparation (clematis stem, cross section, 50x oil immersion, enlarged); on the left a single image showing the shallow depth of field, on the right a focus stacking image calculated from numerous individual images, with depth of field over the entire image

 The camera

 In principle, all digital cameras are suitable for focus stacking.
-This is also possible with SLR cameras, but the more modern mirrorless system cameras, which work with an electronic shutter, are perfect.
+This is also possible with SLR cameras, but the more modern mirrorless system cameras, which work with an electronic shutter, are ideal for this.
 This not only saves us the vibration, but also the mechanical wear and tear.
-I myself work with a Canon R3, because it even allows me to use the electronic shutter with flash units; most other mirrorless cameras can only do this with continuous light.
-But that's no problem either, there are good, affordable solutions with bright LED spotlights.
+I myself mostly work with a Canon R3 and sometimes with a Canon R5II and, because they even allows me to use the electronic shutter with flash units.
+Most other mirrorless cameras can only do this with continuous light.
+But that's not a problem either, there are good, affordable solutions with bright LED spotlights.

-It is important to have a computer monitor connected directly to the camera so that the live view image can be seen clearly and in great detail before the shot is taken, far better than on the small camera display.
-This allows the thin focal plane to be controlled very well motorized or manually.
-And even if a monitor is connected, there should still be a free socket for the remote shutter release.
+It is important to have a computer monitor connected directly to the camera so that you can see the Live View image clearly and in great detail before taking the picture, far better than on the small camera display.
+This allows the thin focal plane to be moved in a very controlled manner, either manually or using a motor.
+And even if a monitor is connected to your camera, it should still have a free socket for the remote shutter release.
 Some cameras, for example, only have a single USB socket to which you can connect either an external monitor or a remote shutter release.
 The remote shutter release interface is not only necessary to avoid vibrations, but also to connect a motorized control, which not only moves the camera forward in tiny steps, but also triggers it afterwards.

 Motorized or manual?

-A manual linear stage is usually the first choice for focus stacking beginners.
-This is actually nothing more than a macro stage, only heavier and more precise.
-It must be absolutely free of play so that nothing wobbles.
-You mount your camera on it, and after every tiny movement of the rotary handle to move the camera forward, you press the remote release – wireless or via cable.
-In this way, you work through the entire series, step by step, always keeping your eyes on the monitor so that you don't push the tiny depth-of-field zone too far forward.
-In the individual images, these zones should each overlap by around a third so that the software can assemble them better and seamlessly later.
+A manual linear stage is usually the first choice for focus stacking.
+This is actually nothing more than a macro slide, only heavier and more precise.
+It must be absolutely free of play so that nothing wobbles at all.
+You mount your camera on it, and after every tiny movement of the rotary handle to move the camera forward, you press the remote release - by radio or cable.
+In this way, you work through the entire shot, step by step, always keeping your eyes on the monitor so that you don't push the tiny depth-of-field zone too far forward.
+In the individual images, these zones should each overlap by about a third so that the software can assemble them better and seamlessly later.

 However, I now only work motorized, because large series with 300 or more individual images quickly become tedious, especially if you have to repeat them several times.
 A good control unit remembers the start and end point of the total distance, and once you have entered the desired number of images, it automatically calculates the step size.
-And to repeat the whole series, e.g. with more individual shots, you simply press a few buttons and everything runs fully automated.
-That's how I prefer to work.
+And to repeat the whole series, e.g. with more individual shots, you simply press a few buttons and everything runs fully automatically.
+That's my favorite way to work.

 However, I designed my system so that there are two linear stages on top of each other, a manual one at the bottom and a motorized one above it.
 I use the lower one for fine adjustment, as it allows me to move the camera forwards and backwards by fractions of a millimeter.
 In addition, the entire camera assembly is on rails so that it can be moved forwards and backwards as a coarse adjustment.

-Two linear stages, above model StackShot from Cognisys, which also includes an external control unit, below a stable aluminum linear stage from the CNC industry.
-The system shown above has been replaced by Castel micro from Novoflex, and the lower one is used as a manual linear stage (picture on the right).
+Two linear tables, above a StackShot model from Cognisys, which also includes an external control unit, below a stable aluminum linear table from the CNC milling supplies.
+The system shown above has now been replaced by Castel micro from Novoflex, and the one below is used as a manual linear table (picture on the right).

-By placing a manual linear stage (bottom) and a motorized system (top) on top of each other, it is possible to work both manually and motorized without having to retool, and the camera position can also be fine-tuned manually at the bottom.
+By placing a manual linear table (below) and a motorized system (above) on top of each other, it is possible to work both manually and motorized without having to convert, and you can also fine-tune the camera position by hand below.

 Flash or LEDs?

 Flash units or LED light?
-Both solutions are possible and produce good images, but both have advantages and disadvantages.
-Flash units usually offer more sharpness because they freeze the slightest movements due to their short flash duration of one ten-thousandth of a second or even less.
-However, they usually have the disadvantage of being powered by rechargeable batteries.
+Both solutions are possible and produce good images, but both also have advantages and disadvantages.
+Flash units usually offer more sharpness because they freeze the slightest movements due to their short flash duration of one ten-thousandth of a second or less.
+However, they usually have the disadvantage that they are powered by rechargeable batteries.
 You can reduce the power consumption of each individual flash by using several units so that each one has to provide less light output.
-This is also advisable so that the light is better distributed, and you also shorten the flash firing time even further, which freezes movements even better.
+This is also advisable so that the light is better distributed, and it also shortens the burn-off time of the flashes even further, which freezes movements even better.
 Nevertheless, you always struggle with battery power during long series and have to hope that they hold out and don't give up in the middle of the series.
 That's why I've now bought two studio flashes with a mains connection, and the battery problem is a thing of the past.
 I only use the battery-powered flash units when I need more light sources.

-Two studio flash units with mains connection – conventional flash units can also be used, but it is much more convenient this way, especially as they are infinitely adjustable on the rotary control and even have an LED modeling light that switches off automatically during flash generation
+Two studio flash units with mains connection – conventional flash units can also be used, but this is much more convenient, especially since they can be continuously adjusted using the rotary control and even have an LED modeling light that switches off automatically during flash generation

-Today, studio LEDs provide sufficient light for focus stacking work with microscope objectives and their brightness is also infinitely variable
+Studio LEDs today provide completely sufficient amounts of light for focus stacking work with microscope lenses and their brightness can also be continuously adjusted

-LED spotlights are usually powered from the mains, so the battery charging problem does not exist.
+LED spotlights are usually powered from the mains, so there is no battery charging problem.
 However, when working with LED lights, I initially had great difficulty avoiding blurring; all the images were blurry and the expected crisp sharpness was completely missing.
 However, at that time I was still working with SLR cameras and my LEDs were too weak.
 I now achieve almost the same sharpness with LEDs as with flash.
-The so-called silent shutter release can help with some SLR cameras, because the first shutter curtain is replaced by de-energizing the sensor and switching it on when the camera is triggered, which avoids the vibration.
+The so-called silent shutter release can help with some cameras, because the first shutter curtain is replaced by de-energizing the sensor and switching it on when the shutter is released, which avoids the vibration of an opening mechanical shutter.
 The second shutter curtain then falls mechanically, but the exposure is already finished at the time of the shake.
 In this way, I was able to take quite sharp LED series.
-But now I work with the Canon R3, which masters anything with an electronic sensor.
+But now I work with the Canon R3 or R5II, which masters both flash series and LED series with the electronic sensor.

 The diffuser

 A good light diffuser is crucial for image quality.
 It can easily be made from a suitable lampshade.
-Here it has been fitted with a height adjustment device.
+Here it has been fitted with a device for height adjustment

 Once you have your series of images in the can, it's time for what is known in the world of film and photography as post-production: the work after the actual production of the material.
 You move all the images to your computer's hard disk, preferably in RAW format, i.e. not yet converted to JPG or TIF.
-I let my camera process all the images during the shoot directly onto the computer, because then I can already see each finished individual image on the monitor.
+I let my camera load all the images directly onto the computer while I'm shooting, because then I can already see each finished individual image on the monitor.

 Focus Stacking Daniel Knop

-Tethering: The individual images end up in the image archive program while they are still being taken.
-An alternative would be to import the entire image series from the memory card.
-The selected photos are then exported from here for processing in the focus stacking software
+Tethering: The individual images are transferred to the image archive program while they are being taken.
+An alternative would be to read the entire series of images from the memory card.
+From here, the selected photos are then exported for editing in the focus stacking software

 The images are then dragged and dropped into the focus stacking software.
-You can usually set a few editing parameters there to optimize the result depending on the subject characteristics, but it is advisable to work with a basic setting, which is equally suitable for most motives, which makes things much easier at the beginning.
+You can usually set a few editing parameters there to optimize the result depending on the subject characteristics, but it is advisable to work with a basic setting that is equally suitable for most subjects, which makes things much easier at the beginning.
 Once the files are in the software, the process is simply started with a click.
-The calculation time depends on the file size and number of images as well as the computer performance.
-For me, it is usually only a few seconds to a maximum of half a minute, but only for larger image series in TIF format.
-I generally work with Apple computers, mostly with a MacBook Pro (M1), but occasionally also with the small Mac Mini (M1), which is only slightly slower when it comes to calculations.
+The calculation time depends not only on the file size and number of images but also on the computer performance.
+For me, it is usually only a few seconds to a maximum of half a minute, but the latter only for larger image series in TIF format.
+I generally work with Apple computers, mostly with a MacBook Pro (M1 pro max), but occasionally also with the small Mac Mini (M1), which is only slightly slower when it comes to calculations.
 However, it works just as well with Windows computers.

 Focus Stacking Daniel Knop Helicon Focus

-The focus stacking software calculates the final image with a continuous focus zone (here on the right) from the individual shots (here on the left)
+The focus stacking software calculates the resulting image with a continuous focus zone (here on the right) from the individual images (here on the left)

 I then move the resulting image from the stacking software into my image archive program.
-I use Capture One Pro here, but Lightroom or one of the many other programs is also suitable.
+I use Capture One Pro here, but Lightroom or one of the many other programs is also suitable for this.
 Here I check the quality and enlarge the file to at least 100 %, and usually much higher, up to 400 %.
 I can then see whether the number of individual steps was sufficient or whether the series needs to be repeated with more and smaller steps.
 The control unit and object are then still on hold and I could start the next series at the touch of a button if necessary, for example with 300 instead of 200 individual photos.
-I know that there are complex ways of calculating the step size formula, but I like to keep things simple.
+I know that there are complex ways of calculating the step size formula, but I like the work to be simple and clear.

-The section of the abdomen of this 9-millimeter-long cuckoo wasp of the Chrysididae family shows fascinating colors and structural elements
+The section of the abdomen of this 9 millimeter long golden wasp of the Chrysididae family shows fascinating colors and structural elements

-Enjoy reading and have fun on your Focus Stacking journey of discovery through the world of the small!
+Enjoy reading and have fun with your focus stacking journey of discovery through the world of the small!

 Focus Stacking – what's that?